 Hoffman helped the Padres clinch the NL West for the second straight season, recording his eighth career 40-save season along the way.
 However, the Padres again lost to St. Louis in the NLDS.
 Nonetheless, Hoffman was awarded The Sporting News NL Reliever of the Year for the third time in his career, and he finished as the runner-up for the Cy Young Award for the second time in his career (the other time was 1998).

-In 2007, Hoffman continued to add to his already impressive collection of records and awards, but one blown save at the end of the year is remembered most from that year.
+In 2007, Hoffman continued to add to his already impressive collection of records and awards, but one blown save at the end of the year is what is sadly remembered from that year.
 In an April win over the Dodgers, Hoffman earned the save in his 803rd game pitched for the Padres, breaking the major-league record for games pitched for one team.
 The record was previously held by Walter Johnson of the Washington Senators and Face (it has also since been surpassed by Mariano Rivera).
-In June, Hoffman recorded his 500th career save, helping him to make the All-Star team again.15 On September 8, Hoffman struck out the Colorado Rockies' Todd Helton for his 1,000th career strikeout, which was notable considering that Hoffman had only pitched 917 innings at the time.
+In June, Hoffman recorded his 500th career save, helping him to make the All-Star team again.16 On September 8, Hoffman struck out the Colorado Rockies' Todd Helton for his 1,000th career strikeout, which was notable considering that Hoffman had only pitched 917 innings at the time.

 Unfortunately for San Diego, Hoffman struggled toward the end of the year.
-One strike away from getting San Diego to the playoffs for the third straight year, Hoffman gave up a game-tying, two-out triple in the ninth inning to Tony Gwynn Jr. of the Milwaukee Brewers — the son of his longtime teammate.
+One strike away from getting San Diego to the playoffs for the third straight year, Hoffman gave up a game-tying, two-out triple in the ninth inning to Tony Gwynn, Jr. of the Milwaukee Brewers — the son of his longtime teammate.
 The Padres went on to lose in the 11th inning, 4-3.
 Hoffman finished the year converting 42 of 49 save opportunities.

 This left the Padres tied with Colorado for the NL wild-card spot.
 They played a one-game tiebreaker to decide who would get the final playoff spot.
 Hoffman blew his second consecutive save opportunity, an 8-6 lead in the 13th inning, ending on a controversial play at the plate.
 Matt Holliday tagged up for Colorado to score the winning run on a sacrifice fly, but to this day, it is extremely difficult to tell whether Holliday was out or safe.
 In the end, the only part that matters is that Holliday was called safe, putting a devastating end to San Diego's season.
-It was incredibly difficult for Hoffman to move past this huge blown save.16
+It was incredibly difficult for Hoffman to move past this huge blown save.17

 Hoffman missed the first month of the 2009 season with a strained rib cage, which led to a brief injury-rehab assignment in the minors.
 He recovered well in May, as he was named NL Pitcher of the Month and MLB Delivery Man of the Month, recording 11 saves in 12 scoreless appearances.
 He made his seventh and last All-Star appearance that same year, filling in as a late replacement for the injured Jonathan Broxton of the Los Angeles Dodgers.